Prototyping your Frontend: How to mock responses in API Management?

 • And so on…

-Despite being pretty simple to set up a mock, at the moment there are several ways to archive this in API Management, some of them more simple and static and others more complex and dynamic.
+Despite being pretty simple to set up a mock, there are several ways to do so in API Management, some simpler and static, and others more complex and dynamic.
 So, let’s see all the options.

 #1 Azure Monitoring Platform

-Using the return-response policy, it would halt the execution of the API pipeline (… if it exists) and return a response code as specified.
+Using the return-response policy, it would halt execution of the API pipeline (… if it exists) and return a specified response code.
 You can also send an optional set of headers and a body to the caller.

 mock responses in API Management: return-response policy overview